FredKSchott/snowpack/www/_template/reference/configuration.md

 Generates source maps.

 **_Experimental:_** Lit Element, Preact, Svelte and React sourcemaps in build and dev.
-With blank templates, esbuild will generate source maps if it can, if another compiler like Babel, Vue, or Svelte isn’t being used

-TODO: is this correct?

 ### buildOptions.watch
 **Type**: `boolean`

 **Default**: `false`

 Run Snowpack's build pipeline through a file watcher.

-Designed to allow local development with an output directory that can be served by a custom frontend server (ex: Rails, PHP, etc.)
+This option works best for local development when you have a custom frontend server (ex: Rails, PHP, etc.) and the Snowpack dev server cannot be used.

-TODO: is this right? based on https://github.com/snowpackjs/snowpack/issues/1002

 ### buildOptions.htmlFragments